outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - apply 'similarity' structure to 'quantity' attribute: find a metric value for a quantity of more than one unit
       - apply 'test' structure to problem system structure: find tests with output information containing the metric value

-    - these filter sets optimize for metrics like:
+    - these alternative filter sets optimize for metrics like:
       - filter set metadata
-      - having a particular structure (paths to connect source/destination) that fits with available functions
+      - having a particular structure (paths to connect source/destination) that uses available functions
-      - maximizing a particular change or difference type
+      - maximizing a particular change or difference type for identification/accuracy-related intents
+      - connecting difference types in different spaces (standardization)
+      - interface structure fitting (like 'intent alignment' or 'lack of contradictions')

     - these alternative filters have different metadata, like:
       - cost